Camargue: Geography

-Approximately a third of Camargue is either lakes or marshland.
+Approximately a third of the Camargue is either lakes or marshland.
 The central area around the shoreline of the Étang de Vaccarès has been protected as a regional park since 1927, in recognition of its great importance as a haven for wild birds.
 In 2008, it was incorporated into the larger Parc naturel régional de Camargue.

 Flora and fauna

-Camargue is home to more than 400 species of birds and has been identified as an Important Bird Area (IBA) by BirdLife International.
+The Camargue is home to more than 400 species of birds and has been identified as an Important Bird Area (IBA) by BirdLife International.
 Its brine ponds provide one of the few European habitats for the greater flamingo.
 The marshes are also a prime habitat for many species of insects, notably (and notoriously) some of the most ferocious mosquitos to be found anywhere in France.
 Camargue horses (Camarguais) roam the extensive marshlands, along with Camargue cattle.

-The native flora of Camargue have adapted to the saline conditions.
+The native flora of the Camargue have adapted to the saline conditions.
 Sea lavender and glasswort flourish, along with tamarisks and reeds.